Yonyar/DTech-HW/ESP32/README.md

 wifiManager.setSaveConfigCallback(saveConfigCallback);
 wifiManager.addParameter(&custom_mqtt_server);
 ```
-> mqtt_server will contain our broker IP to use MQTT protocol
+> mqtt_server will contain your broker's IP address for using MQTT protocol

 ### PubSubClient
-With this library it's really easy to use MQTT.
+It's really easy to use MQTT with this library.
-We can publish messages to different *topics* and also subscribe them, which allow us to "listen" only messages important for our device.
+We can publish messages to different *topics* and also subscribe to them, which allows us to "listen" only messages relevant to our device.

-How do I imagine this:
+Here's how I imagine it:
-We have several devices (PCBs with an ESP32 each one) and every device have different roles: lights, switches, blinds...*Every kind of device will have different programs, of course*.
+We have several devices (PCBs with an ESP32 each), and every device has a specific role -- lights, switches, blinds, etc.
+> *Each type of device will, of course, have its own program*.
-When a new device is connected, it send a message with its *name&device_type* into a topic called "Devices/connected" -> Server will be listen this topic to do something like notice our app and add the device into
+When a new device connects, it sends a message with its *name&device_type* to a topic called "Devices/connected".
-Same way to register "Devices/disconnected"
+Server listens to this topic to perform actions like notifiying the app and adding the device.
+We can do the same for a "Devices/disconnected" topic.

-For a light device connected we could have an active main topic: "Devices/Lights/device_id".
-Our device will be listen here!
+For a light device, we might have a main active topic: "Devices/Lights/device_id".
-But we could have more sub-topics inside and each sub-topic will be manage on a different way.  :
+Our device will listen here!
+We could also define sub-topics, each handled differently:
-- */OnOff -> is expected to receive the string "on" or "off"
+- */OnOff -> expects the strings "on" or "off"
-- */Brightness -> is expected to receive a string between "0" and "100"
+- */Brightness -> expects a string between "0" and "100"
-- */RGB -> is expected to receive a string with an hex rgb code
+- */RGB -> expects a string with a hex RGB code

-> Only it's posible send string messages.
-However, options has no end.
+> ⚠️ Only string messages can be sent, but possibilities are endless.

-Let's implement.
-Call the server on your setup:
+Let's implement it.
+Call the server in your setup():
-> Remember we use a custom variable from WifiManager
+> 🧠 Remember we're using a custom variable from WifiManager.

 ```cpp
 client.setServer(mqtt_server, 1883);
 ```

-Then ajust your callback function:
+Then, adjust your callback function:
 ```cpp
 void callback(char* topic, byte* payload, unsigned int length) {
   payload[length] = '\0';